Infographic: 8 tips for the best media monitoring results

 2. Only the best monitoring software is good enough

-Only by getting a clear overview of all the news coverage around your organization, you are able to take steps.
-It is impossible to keep an independent eye on all messages via social media channels, blogs, forums and offline media all day long.
-Make sure you choose a tool that meets your wishes and requirements.
-For example, a tool that allows you to monitor online and offline channels, share online reports and use smart alerts for important topics or stakeholders.
+Only by getting a clear overview of all the news coverage around your organization, you are able to make the right decisions when it comes to your communication strategy.
+It is impossible to keep an eye on all messages relevant to your organisation via social media channels, blogs, forums and offline media all day long.
+To make your work easier and more efficient, make sure you choose a media monitoring tool that meets your wishes and requirements.
+For example, a tool that allows you to monitor both, online and offline channels, to easily create and share online reports and to set up smart alerts for important topics or stakeholders.

 3. Ensure internal support within your organisation